OlliSaarikivi/homepage/cv.md

 |*Research Intern*|*2 Feb 2015 - 8 May 2015*|
 {: class="nohead"}

-Developing a user-programmable collective communication library for GPUs with support for automatically synthesizing novel algorithms.
+Developing a user-programmable collective communication library for GPUs.
+Creating synthesizers to discover novel algorithms for modern GPU systems.

 Building a guaranteed-linear-time regex matching engine for .NET 7.
 This will be the first major deployment of regular expression derivatives.